What You Should Know Before You Put Coconut Oil in Your Vagina

 If you're thinking about trading in your tried-and-true lube for coconut oil, here's what the experts want you to know.

-The benefits and the risks
+The benefits and risks of putting coconut oil in your vagina

 Kecia Gaither, M.D., double board-certified in OB-GYN and Maternal-Fetal Medicine, and director of Perinatal Services at NYC Health + Hospitals/Lincoln in the Bronx, told us coconut oil in its purest form makes an excellent moisturizer for external genitalia (your vulva).